Squish’s First Day of School… In the Jungle!

 jungle school

 I have also previously written of the strange and wonderful turn of events that took place when we arrived in Indonesia last year.
 The very day we touched down, we heard from our adoption agency in the United States and were matched with an expecting mother.
-Thus, over the last year, we were living in America for Elsa’s birth and adoption process.
+Thus, over the last year, we were living in America for Squish’s birth and adoption process.

 jungle school